solldavid/TwistPy/README.md

 - Six-component polarization analysis and filtering (both time domain and S-transform).
 - Single-station six-component Love- and Rayleigh-wave dispersion and Rayleigh wave ellipticity angle estimation from ambient noise.
 - Beamforming (Bartlett, MVDR, and MUSIC algorithm).
-- Rotation and strain estimation from small-aperture arrays.
 - Forward and inverse S-transform (Stockwell transform).